-I can determine which fuel causes the steam powered boat to travel the greatest distance.

-I can illustrate that the release or absorption of energy from a chemical reaction system depends on the changes in total bond energy.

-I can describe the relationship between chemical bonds and energy.
+- I can determine which fuel causes the steam powered boat to travel the greatest distance. - I can illustrate that the release or absorption of energy from a chemical reaction system depends on the changes in total bond energy. - I can describe the relationship between chemical bonds and energy.

-1. ck-12 Molecular Formula
+- 1. Reading: CK-12 Molecular Formula Note: You must register for a free account with CK-12 to access materials

-- 2. ck-12 Electron Dot Diagrams - 3. ck-12 Octet Rule
+- 2. Reading: CK-12 Electron Dot Diagrams

+- 3. Reading: CK-12 Octet Rule

+Learning Objective

-I can explain the outcome of a simple chemical reaction based on the outermost electron states of atoms.
+- I can explain the outcome of a simple chemical reaction based on the outermost electron states of atoms.

-- 4. ck-12 Ionic Bond - 5. ck-12 Covalent Bond
+- 4. Reading: CK-12 Ionic Bond

+- 5. Reading: CK-12 Covalent Bond